efJerryYang/xv6-labs-2021/traps/README.md

 [Ctrl+A] [X]
 ```

-The instructions provided by 6.S081 tell us about the cause of this failure in `test2`:
+The instructions provided by course website tell us about the cause of this failure in `test2`:

 > "Prevent re-entrant calls to the handler----if a handler hasn't returned yet, the kernel shouldn't call it again. test2 tests this."

 To fix this issue, we need to mark whether the process is currently handling a timer interrupt.
 If it is, we should ignore any additional timer interrupts until the current one has returned.
 Since the instructions do not specify how we should handle the timer when we are in a timer interrupt, we can leave the original implementation unchanged.

 We can achieve this by adding a field to the `struct proc` to mark the current running state of the process.
 For example, we can add a `in_a_handler` tag to mark whether the process is currently handling a timer interrupt.

 To modify the `sys_return` syscall to account for this, we can do the following:
 <!-- Don't worry, the instructions given in 6.S081 tell us about the cause that would fail `test2`: